cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 Weyes Blood told me that hearts døn't lie., ⅋ut Bjork taught me poets are liars.
 What does not lie iꝬ your gut! -->

-## delusion over several kalpas embalming skin
+## delusions on embalming skin

+[Over several deaths and rebirths of the universe]

 I døn’t need you. ϑ’man ï needed iꝬ dead, and you killed him. ⅋ut ï still want to lie with his corpse.
 A ghoul. ϑ’person you could have been. ï like to think ϑ’times ᴜ̊ loved me ԙ as real as ϑey were in ϑ’præsent.
 ItꝬ astroφysically set in stone!! ï can go back whenever ï want - to ϑ’comfort. & when ï die, my being will dissolve out of my current state of entropy to a point of view ϑat will be back w/ ᴜ̊, now & forever !!! ϑereꝬ nø reason to grieve.. ϑere will be a time for everyone when time itself iꝬ nø môre !! ï like ϑ’idea of having a part of you ï can really have forever & ever.
 A part of you ϑat can’t hurt me.
 This iꝬ ϑ'real reason I refuse to send you back your clothes.
 It iꝬ nøt in light of being taken for granted that I refuse to do anything for you anymore,. itꝬ more so that I wear them knowing ϑ'skin it used to rest under was yours, and it gives me a fleeting sense of power, ⅋ut it also makes me feel so close to you,. or a version of you I still hold dear.